chadkluck/serverless-deploy-pipeline-atlantis/README.md

 ## Usage

 Before you start you will need to think through and establish a `PREFIX`.
-It is recommended that your first time through you use the given prefix `atlantis`.
+It is recommended that your first time through you use the given prefix `acme`.
 Once you have completed your first run-though of the steps you will have a better understanding of how you can group permissions using different prefixes for your applications.
 Each prefix and service role can be assigned to different departments, teams, or application groups in your organization.
-A prefix is 2 to 8 characters (`finc`, `ws`, `ops`, `dev-ops`, `sec`), all lower-case (exceptions will be noted).
+A prefix is 2 to 8 characters (`acme`, `finc`, `ws`, `ops`, `dev-ops`, `sec`), all lower-case.

-In the following steps you can replace `atlantis` with your own prefix.
-When `atlantis` is in all lower-case, use your prefix in all lower-case.
-When `ATLANTIS` is in all upper-case, replace it with your prefix in all upper-case.
-(However, when `atlantis` appears in tag keys leave it as-is.)
+In the following steps you can replace `acme` with your own prefix.
+When `acme` is in all lower-case, use your prefix in all lower-case.
+When `ACME` is in all upper-case, replace it with your prefix in all upper-case.
+(However, when `acme` appears in tag keys leave it as-is.)

 There are 3 main steps:

-1. Make sure the CloudFormation Service Role is created and users have access to assume it (Only needs to be done once per prefix used)
+1. Create the CloudFormation Service Role and grant users access to assume it (Only needs to be done once per prefix used)
 2. Create CodeCommit repository for your application infrastructure and code (Only needs to be done once per application)
-3. Create CloudFormation stack that provisions the CodePipeline which will deploy your application code (Can be done many times, once for each branch you wish to deploy to a separate instance)
+3. Create Pipeline CloudFormation stack that provisions the CodePipeline which will deploy your application code (Can be done many times, once for each branch you wish to deploy to a separate instance)

 ### IAM: Create CloudFormation Service Role and Update User Roles to Use It

 In order for the Deploy Pipeline stack to execute, it will need to assume an IAM role with proper permissions.
-A CloudFormation service role will need to be created before you can create any Deploy Pipeline stacks.
+A CloudFormation service role will need to be created before you can create any Pipeline stacks.

-We will create a policy (`ATLANTIS-CloudFormationServicePolicy`) and attach to a new role (`ATLANTIS-CloudFormation-Service-Role`).
+We will create a policy (`ACME-CloudFormationServicePolicy`) and attach to a new role (`ACME-CloudFormation-Service-Role`).

 You will only need to do this once per prefix.

-If you have chosen a prefix other than `atlantis` use that instead when naming your policy and role.
+If you have chosen a prefix other than `acme` use that instead when naming your policy and role.
 A prefix can be your company or organization's stock ticker, abbreviation, or the abbreviation of an internal organization unit, department, or team.
 This helps identify ownership and delegate permissions.
 (Accounting (`acct`) developers may not update stacks assigned to Operations (`ops`)).
 You will use this prefix again when you create your deploy stack.

 #### IAM Step 0: Make sure you have permissions to create roles